asli-nobita/Charactor-AI/README.md

     -   🎨 **Character customization**: Import custom Live2D models to give your AI companion a unique appearance.
 Shape your AI companion's persona by modifying the Prompt.
 Perform voice cloning to give your AI companion the voice you desire
     -   🧩 **Flexible Agent implementation**: Inherit and implement the Agent interface to integrate any Agent architecture, such as HumeAI EVI, OpenAI Her, Mem0, etc.
     -   🔌 **Good extensibility**: Modular design allows you to easily add your own LLM, ASR, TTS, and other module implementations, extending new features at any time

-## 😢 Uninstall

-Most files, including Python dependencies and models, are stored in the project folder.

-However, models downloaded via ModelScope or Hugging Face may also be in `MODELSCOPE_CACHE` or `HF_HOME`.
-While we aim to keep them in the project's `models` directory, it's good to double-check.

-Review the installation guide for any extra tools you no longer need, such as `uv`, `ffmpeg`, or `deeplx`.